bbglab/oncodrivefml/README.rst

 Find OncodriveFML documentation in `ReadTheDocs <http://oncodrivefml.readthedocs.io/en/latest/>`_.

 You can also compile the documentation yourself using `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
-To do so, intall the optional packages in ``optional-requirements.txt`` and build the documentation in the docs folder::
+To do so, install the optional packages in ``optional-requirements.txt`` and build the documentation in the docs folder::

     $ cd docs